TaborKelly/csv2qr/README.md

 ## Prerequisites

 Install cargo with [rustup](https://rustup.rs/).
-Then just install `csv2qr` with `cargo add csv2qr`. `rustup` should have setup your `PATH` correctly but on Windows you might have to reboot or something.
+Then just install `csv2qr` with `cargo install csv2qr`. `rustup` should have setup your `PATH` correctly but on Windows you might have to reboot or something.
 IDK, I don't use Windows.

 ## Usage